zoom/videosdk-web-videoprocessor-quickstart/readme.md

-# Zoom Video SDK Web Hello World Sample
+# Zoom Video SDK Web Media Processor Quickstart

 Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/video-sdk-terms/).